 Since Farm Sanctuary partnered with the Humane Society of the United States (HSUS) and the Animal Rights Foundation of Florida on the first state ban on a factory farming practice — the ban on gestation crates in Florida in 2002 — momentum has spread to get rid of some of the worst abuses of farm animals.

 Unfortunately, there has also been an outpouring of anti-animal bills, called “Ag Gag” or “whistleblower suppression” bills.
-These bills are designed to criminalize undercover investigations.
-The factory farmers’ response to exposés showing illegal abuse of animals and workers has been to outlaw the investigations rather than to improve practices.
-In 2011, a large coalition of animal protection, first amendment, workers’ rights, and environmental groups defeated these laws in Florida, Minnesota, Iowa, and New York.
-In 2012, ten bills were introduced, and we defeated seven of them.
-In 2013, we expect to defeat even more.
+The meat industry’s response to exposés showing illegal abuse of animals and workers has been to try to outlaw the investigations, rather than to improve practices.
+These ag-gag bills are designed to criminalize undercover investigations and prevent the public from learning the hidden truth.

 In recent years, a large coalition of animal protection, first amendment, workers’ rights, and environmental groups defeated these proposed bills in a number of states, including Arizona, Florida, Minnesota, and New York.
 Since that time, these bills have been coming fast and furious, and while we’re winning most of our battles, we have lost some.
 Some bills that have been passed (e.g., Idaho) have been challenged in court and declared unconstitutional.
 Farm Sanctuary is a plaintiff in the ongoing Idaho appeals.

 Again: please make sure we have your email address and postal address (so we know what state you’re in), and we will alert you to any future legislation that affects farm animals in your state.